itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * Winners are ordinary people with extraordinary determination. #Motivation #Success
 * There is no identity for a drop of water in lake, but if it is on a leaf of lotus, it shines like a *Pearl*.
 So be in the best place where we can shine. #Realization #SelfEsteem
 * Don't be embarrassed with your situation.
 Half of those people are covering up the same situations with filters and smiles.
 Make a plan, cut off distractions, stay focused and execute consistently.
 You'll make it.
 I promise. - Paul Boynton. #Success #Motivation #Self
-* The hardest part about being strong is that no one ever asks if you're okay. #Strong #Motivation #Self
 * Try and fail, but don't fail to try! #Motivation #Success
 * Don't allow someone to treat you poorly just because you love them. #SelfRespect #SelfEsteem #People #Challenges
 * Complaining about your life doesn't change anything.
 Appreciating your life is when magic happens. #Life #Positivity #Appreciate
 * The key to being happy is knowing you have the power, patience, resilience, wisdom, and love within you to make the choices and take the actions needed in the moment.  #Life #Happiness
 * Learning to be calm when you're disrespected is a super power. #Advice #Challenge #Peace
 * Darkness is where you will plant the seed, regrow and emerge into the light, becoming THE NEW YOU! #Challenge #Motivation #Growth
-* Push Harder than YESTERDAY, if you want a different and better TOMORROW! #Motivation #Succss
+* Push Harder than YESTERDAY, if you want a different and better TOMORROW! #Motivation #Success
 * Live your life with the intention that there is enough success and happiness for everyone so I can be happy for others. #Life #Contended
 * Never stop being a good person, because of bad people. #Self #Challenges #Relationship
 * The most beautiful in life aren't things, they are *feelings* and *moments*, smile and laughter.
 They are times spent with those we love, doing the things we love. #Experience #Life